 Bearer bill of lading

-Bearer bill means that the cargo will be delivered to whoever possesses the bill of lading while the consignee may be initially unspecified or negotiated upon delivery of the freight.
-Bearer bill of lading is used for bulk shipments released in smaller quantities.
+A bearer bill means that the cargo will be delivered to whoever possesses the bill of lading, while the consignee may be initially unspecified or negotiated upon delivery of the freight.
+A bearer bill of lading is used for bulk shipments released in smaller quantities.

 Straight bill of lading